robertodefarias/robertodefarias/README.md

 # 👋 Hi, I'm Roberto de Farias

+I was born in Brazil and I’m also a Canadian citizen, open to professional opportunities both in **Canada** and **Brazil** — as well as **remote-first roles worldwide**.
+Fluent in **English, French, Portuguese, and Spanish**, I thrive in multicultural environments and bring an international perspective to every project.

+I am open to both **remote-first roles** and **on-site opportunities**.
+I value remote work because it allows me to dedicate my best energy to projects, avoid unnecessary commuting stress, and continue specializing through ongoing studies.
+At the same time, I also appreciate **in-person collaboration**, since it strengthens professional relationships, fosters team synergy, and expands networking opportunities.

-Founder of my own international brand, scaled to 40,000+ students and clients in 26 countries.
+I am the founder of my own international brand, scaled to 40,000+ students and clients in 26 countries.
 I built everything myself — from branding and marketing strategy to full-stack digital platforms.
 This experience gave me a strong foundation not only in **technology** but also in **business growth and user-centered solutions**.